bouwe77/react-query-lightning-talk/20 - what is react query.md

     - Dedicated dev tools

-    - Stale-While-Revalidate

-Cached data as often as possible
-While updating that data in the background as often as it makes sense for the components that consume it.
+    - Stale-While-Revalidate strategy: Immediately response from the cache, but if necessary, refresh the cache in the background.

     - Also: request cancellation, offline support, prefetching, pagination, etc.